mkualquiera/suli-pona-toki/README.md

 3. **The "no" Connector**: Creates possesive or attribute-holding grouping boundaries (similar to Japanese "の")
 4. **The "an-" Prefix**: Systematically creates opposites for any concept
 5. **The "lu-" Particle**: Provides a pragmatic layer for expressing the speaker's perspective.
 The literal meaning of the sentence stays the same, but the listener can infer the speaker's attitude or perspective on the information.
+6. **Subject-Object-Verb structure**: The verb is now the last element in the sentence.
+This allows more easily talking about multiple objects in a single sentence.

 Together, these changes create a more flexible language capable of greater precision and complexity while maintaining the core simplicity of toki pona's vocabulary.